To enable ‘Speak Selection’

 - Open the ‘Accessibility Settings’: Settings > General > Accessibility.
 (See the article Open Accessibility Preferences on this website for more information.)

 - When ‘Speak Selection’ is turned on you will see an option for ‘Highlight Content’.
 Here you can choose the amount of text to highlight as it is being read aloud.

-- Tap the toggle switch next to ‘Highlight Content’ Fig 4.
+- Tap the toggle switch next to ‘Highlight Content’.

 - The following options will be displayed

 - Tap to select which items you would like to be highlighted as content is spoken.